cado-security/product-help/docs/cado-response/manage/users-authentication/users.md

 ### Managing Roles
 Roles in Cado correspond to CSP roles in AWS, Azure or GCP that have appropriate levels of access to cloud resources.
 Only Administrators can manage roles.
 This list is autopopulated when administrators add CSP credentials to the platform following the instructions for [AWS](/cado-response/deploy/aws/iam/cross-account-creation#adding-the-role-to-cado), [Azure](/cado-response/deploy/azure/azure-cross-tenancy-subscriptions#registering-credentials-within-cado), and [GCP](/cado-response/deploy/gcp/gcp-settings#entering-settings) respectively.

+It is advisable that Account Checks are performed against roles on a periodic basis, to ensure the correct permissions are in place to perform successful acquisitions.
+For more information see [Account Check](/cado-response/manage/monitoring#account-check).

 ### Managing Groups
 Groups in Cado allow you to define groups of users that you can use to assign or revoke access to investigations and/or cloud resources.
 Only Administrators can manage groups.